New group urges Nebraskans to 'decline to sign' petition seeking to overturn scholarship act

 Supporters said the tax credits will help create opportunities for youth to access educational opportunities they couldn't otherwise.

-But opponents, in a coalition called Support Our Schools Nebraska that has started circulating petitions throughout the state, argue the law will divert public funds to private schools and gives the program favorable status over other tax credit programs.
+But opponents, in a coalition called Support Our Schools Nebraska that has started circulating petitions throughout the state, argue the law will divert public funds to private schools, which they say are not required to serve all students, and gives the program favorable status over other tax credit programs.

+Jenni Benson, president of NSEA, said in a statement in response to Keep Kids First, said support for the petition "has been overwhelming."

+"Thousands of Nebraskans have already signed the petition to give Nebraskans the opportunity to vote on this issue," Benson said in a statement.
+"Nebraskans understand the importance of our public schools and keeping public funds for their local public schools."

 Other members of Keep Kids First, including Sens.
 Dave Murman of Glenvil, Rob Clements of Elmwood, Tom Brewer of Gordon and Joni Albrecht of Thurston, accuse opponents of spreading misinformation about the program.